craftcms/docs/docs/4.x/table-fields.md

 :   Define the default row and column values for new instances of the field.

 **Static Rows**
-:   Choose whether rows can be managed by the author, or if the table should be locked to only what is defined in **Default Values**.
-Use the **Row Heading** column type to create fixed labels.
+:   Choose whether rows can be managed by the author, or if the table should include only the rows defined in **Default Values**.
+Use the **Row Heading** column type to create read-only labels for each row, and clear all **Column Heading** fields to remove the table’s header.

 **Min Rows**
 :   The _minimum_ number of rows allowed.